Cartman Sucks: Plot

 Meanwhile, having discovered that Kyle was tricking him, Cartman decides to throw away the picture of him with Butters's penis in his mouth and never bring it up again.
-However, Stan, Kyle and Kenny, pointing out that they already know about it, blackmail Cartman into being nice to them or they will tell everyone.
-Cartman refuses and decides to photoshop the picture so it would be Kyle with the penis in his mouth.
-When Cartman cannot find it, he convinces himself that Kyle has stolen it in order to show it at school during show and tell.
+However, Stan, Kyle, and Kenny, pointing out that they already know about it, proceed to blackmail Cartman into being nice to them, claiming they will tell everyone if he refuses.
+Cartman refuses, claiming the task to be excessively difficult and decides to photoshop the picture so it would be Kyle with the penis in his mouth, thus shifting potential accusations of homosexuality to him.

+When Cartman is unable to retrieve the picture to photoshop it, he is convinced that Kyle has stolen it in order to show it at school during show and tell, thus humiliating Cartman.
 Kyle's attempts to convince Cartman that he has not stolen it are unsuccessful, as are the other avenues through which Cartman attempts to recover it from him.
+Cartman convinces his mother to call Sheila Boflovski and retrieve the "stolen" photo.
+Though when he is reassured that Kyle does not possess it, he claims the ordeal to be a conspiracy and that, due to Kyle's Jewish heritage, his mother is lying to protect her son.

-Resolving to prevent Kyle from having the satisfaction of showing it off, Cartman himself shows a copy of the photo to the entire class during show-and-tell, attempting to pass it off as an 'artistic statement against the War In Iraq', but even Mrs. Garrison is shocked.
+Resolving to prevent Kyle from having the satisfaction of showing it off, Cartman presents a series of artistic photographs during show-and-tell, claiming he seeks to be a "respected photographer" due to his passion for photography.
+Before showing the final photo, Cartman claims it is somewhat controversial, and proceeds to show the image of himself with Butters' penis in his mouth: which he claims is a protest against the War In Iraq, elaborating that "it's wrong that we still have our troops there!", shocking his classmates and teacher, Mrs. Garrison.
 Suddenly, Mr. Mackey comes to the classroom and relays a message to Cartman from his mother: she found the original photograph under his desk at home.
-Cartman's humiliation is completed as Kyle simply glares at him with a look of bored disdain.
+Cartman's humiliation is completed as Kyle glares at him with a look of bored disdain.

 Production

-The scene in which Cartman tells the boys that he put Butters's penis in his mouth was cut from the sixth season episode "Asspen".
+The scene in which Cartman tells the boys that he put Butters's penis in his mouth had originally been written for the sixth season episode "Asspen", but was cut from the episode, before being repurposed as the basis for this episode's plot.